 When you call or visit SAFE San Juans, our staff will help you discover and think about options.
 We are not here to find fault or choose sides.
 We are here to listen to you as you process what is happening in your life, and we will keep the conversation private.
 We will believe you and not blame you.
 We will assist you in creating a personalized safety plan.
-We will help you figure out and find the resources you need.
-These resources may include emergency shelter, food, clothing, housing, work, and other necessities that you fear losing when you speak up or flee.
-We can either provide them or connect you to other agencies who can provide them.
+We will help you figure out and try to find the resources you need, including emergency shelter, food, clothing, housing, work, and other necessities that you fear losing when you speak up or flee.

 Sometimes help from the legal or medical community is needed when dealing with the effects of abuse.
 We can assist you with filing for a legal protection order, preparing for court appearances, connecting with an attorney, and we can offer support while in court.
 Tending to wounds and documenting injuries can be emotionally and physically difficult – we can support you at the hospital or at medical appointments if you ask us to.
 Because sexual abuse is such a common form of violence, SAFE offers free protective measures including condoms, pregnancy tests and emergency Plan B.

-For those trying to navigate the reality of ongoing abuse, or for those dealing with the longer-term effects of past abuse, SAFE offers support groups as well individual counseling/therapy.
-Our state-licensed professional counselors can provide mental health therapy on a case by case basis for those dealing with the trauma of domestic or sexual violence.
+For those trying to navigate the reality of ongoing abuse, or for those dealing with the longer-term effects of past abuse, SAFE offers support groups as well asindividual counseling/therapy.
+Our state-licensed professional counselors can provide mental health therapy on a case-by-case basis for those dealing with the trauma of domestic or sexual violence.